 Mary’s fruit in her womb was no accident and no mistake.
 She was convinced that God had put it there.
 It was God’s life and not hers that she was carrying.
 Our morally liberated women do not regard the fetus as life.
 They treat it as if it was some cankerous growth that belonged to some man with whom they had a brief encounter.
 They believe that if they do not want a baby then it was a mistake that can be corrected by abortive means.
 If that is not irrational then what is?
 Not every sexual encounter results in pregnancy, not even among married people.
 It is still a mystery why only one sperm in millions finds its way into the ovum and is allowed to join and become a living being.
 Until anyone comes up with a better answer, Mary’s belief that God put it there is still by far the best.

 The climax of Mary was how she felt about herself.
-She was a true “Makaria”!
-She rejoiced and composed one of the greatest praises called “The Magnificat.”
-She felt lifted, exalted, chosen and favored by the Lord Himself.
+She was a true “Makaria!”
+She rejoiced and composed one of the greatest praises called: “The Magnificat.”
+Mary felt lifted, exalted, chosen, and favored by the Lord Himself.
 Can we possible see her in our vision as being in a jubilant state while she did not even know how her husband would react to her carrying some one else’s baby?
 It matters a great deal as to how one regards oneself.
 Both men and women need a little bit of Mary’s “Makaria.”
-It is that blessed state of mind that God alone can grant to those who are willing to be the instruments of his good will for mankind.
+It is that blessed state of mind that God alone can grant to those who are willing to be the “Instruments of His Good Will” for mankind.
 Especially women who toy with the idea of motherhood, might want to take a hint from one who found happiness in God’s choice for her life.
 It may after all not be such a bad idea to believe that one is indeed fulfilling a higher purpose for humanity.
 And one may want to sing with Mary her song of praise and ponder the meaning of her words.
 “My soul magnifies the Lord, my spirit rejoices in God my savior, for he has looked down upon the state of his humble servant; for behold, from now on all generations will call me blessed (makariousin).
 The Mighty has done great things for me, holy is his name, and his mercy extends to those who fear him from generation to generation.
 With his arm he has done great things he has crashed those who think highly of themselves.
 He has brought down the mighty from their throne and raised up the down trodden.
 He filled the hungry with good things and sent the rich away empty.
-He has helped his servant Israel to remember how to be merciful; even as he has said to our fathers, to Abraham and his seed forever” (Lk.
-1:46-55).
+He has helped his servant Israel to remember how to be merciful; even as he has said to our fathers, to Abraham and his seed forever” (Luke 1:46-55).